openhive-network/HAfAH/src/hive_fork/Readme.md

 executed by `hive.app_next_block`.
 When range of block number is returned then an application may edit its own tables and use blocks data snaphot by asking 'hive.{context_name}_{ blocks | transactions | operations | transactions_multisig }' views.
 Views present data snapshot for firt block in returned blocks range.
-If the range of returned blocks nums is large, then it may be worth to back to massive sync - detach contexts, execute sync and attach the contexts - it will save triggers overhead during edition of tables.
+If the range of returned blocks nums is large, then it may be worth to back to massive sync - detach contexts, execute sync and attach the contexts - it will save triggers overhead during edition of the tables.

 ### REVERSIBLE AND IRREVERSIBLE BLOCKS
-IRREVERSIBLE BLOCKS is information (set of datbase tables) about blocks which blockchain considern as irreveresible - it will never change.
+IRREVERSIBLE BLOCKS is information (set of database tables) about blocks which blockchain considern as irreveresible - they will never change.
 You can check how th e tables look in the file `src/hive_fork/irreversible_blocks.sql`

-REVERSIBLE BLOCKS (set of datbase tables) is information about blocks for which blockachain is not sure if they are already irreversible, because they may be a part of fork which will be abandoned soon.
+REVERSIBLE BLOCKS (set of database tables) is information about blocks for which blockachain is not sure if they are already irreversible, because they may be a part of fork which will be abandoned soon.
 Please look at `src/hive_fork/reversible_blocks.sql`

-Each application should work on a snapshot of blocks information, which is a combination of reversible and irreversible information based on current status of the application - its last processed block and fork.
+Each application should work on a snapshot of blocks information, which is a combination of reversible and irreversible information based on current status of the application's context - its last processed block and fork.

-Because of applications may work with different paces, the system has to hold reversible blocks information for every block num and fork not already processed by any of the applications, this requires to construct an efficient data structure.
+Because of the applications may work with different paces, the system has to hold reversible blocks information for every block num and fork not already processed by any of the applications, this requires to construct an efficient data structure.
 Fortunetly the idea is quite simple - it is enaugh to add to data inserted by hived block_num and fork id ( fork_id is a part of each reversible table ).
 The system controls forks ids - information about each fork is in hive.fork table.
 Moreover when 'hived' pushes a new block with function `hive.push_block`, then the system